The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341: Discussion

 Using both 2D modeling and unsharp masking to remove the central bright point source and diffuse ICM, we see hints of negative residuals located symmetrically around the center point of the cluster, which may be a pair of cavities (as shown by the white arrows in the top left panel of Fig.~\ref{fig::bubble}).
 The top right panel of Fig.~\ref{fig::bubble} shows the annuli used for constructing the azimuthal surface brightness profile, shown in the lower panel.
 From this profile, we see that the potential cavities are significant at roughly the 2$\sigma$ level.

-The northern cavity is located 8.5 kpc away from the center of the cluster with a cavity power $\rm{P}_{cav}=2.3\times10^{44}\,\rm{erg/s}$.
-The cavity power is calculated from the ratio between the energy stored in the bubble and the sound crossing time.
-The energy stored is estimated using $E_{\rm{bubble}}=4PV$ where $P$ is the thermal pressure of the ICM and $V$ is the volume of the cavity, whereas the sound crossing time is computed from $t_{\rm{cs}}=\frac{R}{c_s}$ where R is the distance from the central BCG to the middle of the cavity and $c_s$ is the sound speed $\left(c_s=\sqrt{\frac{5}{3}kT/(0.62m_H)}\right)$~\citep{2015Hlavacek-Larrondo}.
-However, the resulting image depends strongly on the modeling and subtraction we used to remove the central point source, leading to large systematic uncertainties in the measured cavity power.
+The northern cavity is located 8.5 kpc away from the center of the cluster with a cavity power $\rm{P}_{cav}=2.3\times10^{44}\,\rm{erg\,s^{-1}}$.
+The cavity power was calculated from the ratio between the energy stored in the bubble and the sound crossing time.
+The energy stored was estimated using $E_{\rm{bubble}}=4PV$ where $P$ is the thermal pressure of the ICM and $V$ is the volume of the cavity, whereas the sound crossing time was computed from $t_{\rm{cs}}=\frac{R}{c_s}$ where $R$ is the distance from the central BCG to the middle of the cavity and $c_s$ is the sound speed $\left(c_s=\sqrt{\frac{5}{3}kT/(0.62m_H)}\right)$~\citep{2015Hlavacek-Larrondo}.
+However, the resulting image depends strongly on the modeling and subtraction we used to remove the central point source, which led to large systematic uncertainties in the measured cavity power.